bitwiseshiftleft/strobelite/README.md

         return out
 ```

 This building block is useful for encryption (among other things).
-The opposite construction is _unduplexing_:
+The opposite construction, mostly for decryption and state erasure, is _unduplexing_:
 ```
 # ...
             else: self.st[self.off] = byte